 Referendum Educational Information

 Since the establishment of the Kentucky Propane Education & Research in 1998, the propane industry has advanced significantly.
 Consumer surveys have shown a dramatic increase in awareness of the many uses of propane as an energy source.
-To further this effort, Propane: Energy for Everyone materials are available to you at a discount so that you may incorporate them into your own marketing programs.
+To further this effort and to fight back against the "Electrify Everything" movement, KYPERC is conducting a multi-media campaign across the state.
+The campaign has generated more than 6,000,000 impressions in the state and includes 1,560 sponsorship advertisements for "This Old House" and "Ask This Old House" for the year.
+Propane: Energy for Everyone materials are also available to you at a discount so that you may incorporate them into your own marketing programs.
 All of this additional support comes from the benefits of having a Kentucky PERC program and through the support of the National PERC in providing support materials for the propane industry.

 KY PERC initiatives, like the consumer rebates under the Propane Appliance Safe Installation Program, have grown new accounts for marketers and allowed for the inspection of existing systems for safety hazards.
 By providing cash rebates toward installation, propane marketers have had a strong tool for involvement in new construction and expansion of existing accounts.